 — validated Robscan patterns are usually not part of distributions of FE processors.

-However, subcontractors may need to know the position and “bounding box” of the Robscan.
+However, subcontractors possibly need to know the position and bounding box of the Robscan.
 Therefore, χMCF definition shall contain some “abstract” data.
 FE processors may address the danger of inconsistency by taking both levels of information from the same configuration file.
 Therefore, it is at the responsibility of the companies’ admins to have consistent data in that file.

 Since the exact shape of the Robscan pattern is third-party intellectual property, it cannot be part of the χMCF definition.
 It is referred to by just a string attribute “pattern”.
-Possible values of attribute “pattern” are not the subject of this document: In general, they are very OEM specific.
+Possible values of attribute “pattern” are not the subject of this document: In general, they are very original equipment manufacturer (OEM) specific.
 However, to provide a minimum amount of information, width and length of the pattern are given by attributes pattern_width and pattern_length.

 A Robscan is denoted by an element <robscan/>.
 This element is described completely by its attributes and nested elements, see Table 39, Table 40, and Table 41.